roman-milk/roman-milk.github.io/the-hunter-and-the-hunted.md

  I lean in close to your face and growl, "Don't you fucking cum yet slut!
 You cum when I tell you to bitch."
-Report_Story #2